realderekstevens/Arch-Linux-Scripts/debian_hugo_derekstevens.net.md

 sudo chown derek:derek /var/www/derekstevens.net  # Own it
 cd /var/www/derekstevens.net
 ```
+If you are making a brand new hugo website; Use below command.
+Skip if using pre-existing github entry.
 ```
 hugo new site . --force  # Dot for current dir git init